Parental benefit in Denmark

 • Eight weeks of leave with parental benefit after the birth, which must be taken before the child is 10 weeks old.
 The period of leave may however be extended if work is partially resumed by agreement with the employer.

 • 14 weeks of leave with parental benefit, which must be taken before the child is one year old.
 The period of leave may however be extended or postponed until the child reaches the age of nine if the relevant conditions are met.
-If the mother is an employee, nine of the weeks of leave must be taken before the child is one year old, unless she is prevented from taking the leave due to special circumstances.
+If the mother is an employee, nine of the weeks of leave must be taken before the child is one year old, unless she is prevented due to special circumstances from taking the leave in the last nine weeks before the child reaches the age of one.
+In such special circumstances, she can instead take these weeks of leave within the child's third year.

 The two weeks of leave always start the day after the birth.
 The possible four weeks of pregnancy leave before childbirth will thus be shorter if the mother gives birth before the expected date of birth, and longer if the mother gives birth after the expected date of birth.